 The award will be in the nature of an attractive scroll to include a citation of the specific contribution(s) which served as the basis of the award.

-The scroll will be presented by the President of the American Geological Institute or his/her representative at a function to provide the appropriate level of attention to the geological profession and the public at large.
+The scroll will be presented by the President of the American Geosciences Institute or his/her representative at a function to provide the appropriate level of attention to the geoscience profession and the public at large.
 Details for presentation of the award, including the time of year and the place, will be at the discretion of the AGI Executive Committee.

 British Broadcasting Corporation for the television series The Making of a Continent